drduh/YubiKey-Guide/README.md

 # Live image

-It is recommended to generate cryptographic keys and configure YubiKey from a secure environment.
+It is recommended to generate cryptographic keys and configure YubiKey from a secure environment to minimize exposure.
 One way to do that is by downloading and booting to a [Debian Live](https://www.debian.org/CD/live/) or [Tails](https://tails.boum.org/index.en.html) image loaded from a USB drive into memory.

 Download the latest image and verify its integrity: